Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

 Gleyber Torres At The Plate

-- Among qualifying batters, he ranks 42nd in batting average, while his on-base percentage ranks 43rd and he is 57th in slugging.
+- Among qualified batters in MLB, he ranks 41st in batting average, 41st in on-base percentage, and 56th in slugging.

+- In 71.2% of his 153 games this season, Torres has picked up at least one hit.
+He's also had 44 multi-hit games.

-- In 45 games this year (29.6%), Torres has picked up an RBI, and in 19 of those games (12.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Torres has driven in a run in 45 games this season (29.4%), including 19 games with more than one RBI (12.4%).
+He has also driven home three or more of his team's runs in two contests.

-- In 68 of 152 games this year, he has scored, and 16 of those games included multiple runs.
+- He has scored in 45.1% of his games this season, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.